To my knowledge, Fortacin has undergone more clinical trials than any other desensitizing spray for premature

 This is an important point considering how many sprays have no identifiable company behind them, and are simply sold online under an impressive sounding name.

 So if it’s important to you that a treatment has been approved for use by official regulatory bodies, and you’d like a full patient leaflet explaining how to use it safely, I think Fortacin is a good option.

 Where to buy

 Fortacin is available on prescription in the U.K. and online.
 I used an online pharmacy called doctor-4-u.co.uk.
 It also appears to be available at chemist-4-u.co.uk.

-As far as I’m aware, it’s not available in the United States.
-It should become available in more European countries in the future, but I can’t say when.
 As for the rest of Europe and other parts of the world, I again have no information about when and where it will be available.